monachilada/wp-charts/readme.txt

 	Example Usage with scale options
 	[wp_charts title="linechart" type="line" align="alignright" margin="5px 20px" datasets="40,43,61,50 next 33,15,40,22" labels="one,two,three,four" scaleoverride="true" scalesteps="5" scalestepwidth="10" scalestartvalue="0"]

+### Non Symmetrical Charts ###

+To create responsive non symmetrical charts you will need to set the width, height, canvaswidth, canvasheight and relativewidth properties for the shorcode.
+The relativewidth propertty is the relationship between the heigth adn width, in the following example we have a chart that is twice as wide as it is high.

+    [wp_charts title="linechart" type="line" align="alignleft" margin="5px 20px" datasets="40,43,61,50,20,40,20 next 33,15,40,32,38,57,46" labels="one,two,three,four,five,six,seven" scaleoverride="true" scalesteps="8" scalestepwidth="10" scalestartvalue="0" scaleFontSize="16" canvaswidth="920px" canvasheight="460px" relativewidth="2" width="920px" height="460px"]

 ### WP Charts Widget  ###

 head on over the 'widgets' page in wp admin area (listed under the Appearance menu) and look for the WP Charts widget, the widget is pretty self explanatory and only includes the basic options for now, check the properties above if your not quite sure what each field should be used for.